ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.hidden.md

 2. Next, switch to **Virtual server instances**, **Stop** and **Delete** your instances.
 3. Once the VSIs are gone, switch to **Subnets**.
 Delete your subnets.
 4. After the subnets have been deleted, switch to **VPC** tab and delete your VPC.
+5. If you created the optional Data Volume and no longer need it, switch to **Block storage volumes** tab and delete the volume.

 When using the console, you may need to refresh your browser to see updated status information after deleting a resource.
 {:tip}